Geoalert/mapflow-docs-en/source/userguides/imagery_agent_instructions.rst

    User: "I need to monitor deforestation in this region over the next 6 months."
    Agent: "Since you need ongoing monitoring, I recommend setting up a
-           Scheduled Search.
+           planned search.
 This will automatically find new satellite images over your area and notify you when they arrive.

            I need: